textbook/cyf-library/README.md

 The repository is set up so that most Yarn commands will work correctly from the root.
 The following are currently available:

-  - `yarn install`: runs installation for the root Express app then switches to `client/` and installs there too.
+  - `yarn install:all`: runs installation for the root Express app then switches to `client/` and installs there too.

   - `yarn build`: builds the React app and copies the files into `static/`.